haroldiedema/joii/readme.md

 # Inheritance

-You can implement an interface on a base class to enfore a child class to implement certain properties.
+You can implement an interface on a base class to enforce a child class to implement certain properties.

 ```javascript